 2. Dravid featured in Ganguly's each Test match of his career

 Former India skipper Sourav Ganguly represented in 113 Tests for India.
-In each of his Test appearance for India, Rahul Dravid was a regular featuring the playing XI.
+In each of his Test appearances for India, Rahul Dravid was a regular featuring the playing XI.

 ALSO READ Hosts for T20 World Cup Final 2021